nata-web/SO-scaled-up/README.md

 ##

-If you have any questions, feel free to open an issue or send me an email: natalya.weber (at) oist.jp.
+If you have any questions, feel free to open an issue or send me an email: natalya.weber (at) alumni.oist.jp.

 If you use our code for your research, consider citing our paper:
 ```